theimes/go-lazyhttp/DESIGN.md

  - post response hooks for metrics
  - pre request hooks for altering requests by adding headers etc.

 ### Maybe?

 - Plugin system to alter the behaviour of the client?

  ## TODO:
  - [ ] add custom errors where fmt.Errof is returned
  - [ ] see if the behavioural error pattern is useful for retries
- - [ ] pull retry count from the backoff into the retry policy to make it more understandable and shift responsibility to the retry policy
- - [ ] If Backoff or not should be decided by the retry policy, add an additional return value for indicating if a retry should run into a backoff